muxinc/mux-node-sdk/README.md

 To start, you will need a Mux access token and secret for your Mux environment.
 For more information on where to get an access token, visit the Mux Getting Started guide https://docs.mux.com/docs

-Require the `@mux/mux-node` npm module and create a new video instance.
+Require the `@mux/mux-node` npm module and create a Mux instance.
+Your Mux instance will have `Data` and `Video` properties that will allow you to access the Mux Data and Video APIs.

 ```
 const Mux = require('@mux/mux-node');
 const muxClient = new Mux(accessToken, secret);